varshith345/Currency-Converter/README.md

 1. Enter the amount you want to convert.
 2. Select the currency you want to convert from.
 3. Select the currency you want to convert to.
-4. Click the "Convert" button to see the converted amount.
+4. Click the "Get Exchange Rate" button to see the converted amount.

 ## API

-This project uses the [ExchangeRate-API](https://www.exchangerate-api.com/) to fetch real-time exchange rates.
+This project uses the [ExchangeRate-API](https://cdn.jsdelivr.net/gh/fawazahmed0/currency-api@1/latest/currencies/) to fetch real-time exchange rates.
 You need to sign up for a free API key and replace `YOUR_API_KEY` in the `script.js` file with your actual API key.

 ## Code Overview